 As soon as I'd safely passed Buckingham Palace, I tested a bit of pace and felt stable enough to give it one last push over the line.
 As I came to a halt inches beyond the timing mats, I could feel the heaviness of my legs and the stabbing pain in my knee but my overwhelming thought was that I had done it, two World Major marathons in six days in crazy conditions.

-Course profile: those few little rises after 18 miles felt a lot steeper this year!
+London Marathon elevation profile: those few little rises after 18 miles felt a lot steeper this year!

 After a comedic slump to the floor in St James Park, I changed into my faithful flip flops, at which point my hip went into a painful spasm.
 After dealing with that (and some screaming) I slowly hauled myself to my feet and met some friends at Horse Guards Parade.
 I limped up over the Jubilee Bridge to a sun-soaked patio bar, gratefully thanking passers-by who offered their congratulations and finally getting to enjoy the beer I’d been thinking about since exiting the safety of that tent in Boston for the start line six days previous.
 I 'rested' there for a couple of hours, watching and enjoying the reactions of the waiting friends & families as their loved ones returned from the race wearing their medals and sharing their marathon story.
 Seeing the pride in their faces and the excitement generated by their efforts and achievement reminded me of the magic of marathon running and the memories, bonds and community it creates.